On the jump of the cover time in random geometric graphs: Introduction

 \subsection{Further related work}

-Apart from the aforementioned papers, the cover time is a classic parameter in the study of random walks that has been analyzed in many contexts and on different graphs: on the one hand, for general graphs, Feige showed in~\cite{feige1995lower, feige1995upper} that for any connected graph on $n$ vertices, the cover time is a.a.s.\ at least $(1-o(1)) n \log n $ and at most $(4/27)n^3+o(n^3)$, and he also gave graphs attaining the asymptotic bounds.

-On the one hand, from an algorithmic point of view, for general graphs, Kahn, Kim, Lóvasz and Vu in~\cite{kahn2000cover} first established a $(\log \log n)^2$-polynomial time approximation algorithm for the cover time.
-Later this was improved by Ding, Lee and Peres, who in a breakthrough result in~\cite{DLP12} found a polynomial-time approximation algorithm approximating the cover time up to a constant factor (later this result was refined by Ding~\cite{DingAlg} and Zhai~\cite{ZhaiAlg}).

-Again in another context, on the random graph $\mathcal{G}(n,p)$, a series of papers of Cooper and Frieze analyzed the cover time of the largest component of $\mathcal{G}(n,p)$ for different values of $p$ (summarized in Theorem 1 of~\cite{FPT22}).
-Moreover, in the aforementioned paper~\cite{FPT22}, Frieze, Pegden and Tkocz obtained more precise estimates for the cover time of the emerging giant component, improving on previous results of Barlow, Ding, Nachmias and Peres~\cite{BDNP} and Cooper, Frieze, Lubetzky~\cite{CFL}.

-Finally, in a geometric setup that is the most similar to the current work, in a series of papers, the cover time of the $d$-dimensional toroidal grid of side length $n$ (and thus with $n^d$ vertices) has been studied, and remarkably precise results are known by now.
-For $d=2$, an upper bound of the cover time of the correct order was first found by Aldous~\cite{Aldous89}, and a non-matching first order lower bound by Lawler~\cite{Lawler92}.
+Apart from the two aforementioned papers on the cover time of RGGs, the cover time is a classic parameter in the study of random walks that has been analyzed in many contexts and on different graphs: in a geometric setup that is the most similar to the current work, the cover time of the $d$-dimensional toroidal grid of side length $n$ (and thus with $n^d$ vertices) was studied in a series of papers: first, for $d=2$, an upper bound of the cover time of the correct order was first found by Aldous~\cite{Aldous89}, and a non-matching first order lower bound by Lawler~\cite{Lawler92}.
 Finally, the correct first order was obtained in the landmark paper of Dembo, Peres, Rosen and Zeitouni~\cite{DPRZ04}: they showed that the cover time of the $2$-dimensional torus satisfies